top of page

 How confidential is confidential?

-Privacy is important to everyone, but for first responders it’s absolutely critical.
-When seeking counseling it is important to understand all the privileges and limitations of confidentiality.
+Privacy is important to everyone, but for first responders, it’s absolutely critical.
+When seeking counseling for first responders it is important to understand all the privileges and limitations of confidentiality.

-An added benefit of seeking therapy privately versus going through your insurance ensures that none of the aforementioned information will be shared with your employer, EAP or third-party payer.
+An added benefit of seeking online therapy in Florida privately versus going through your insurance ensures that none of the aforementioned information will be shared with your employer, EAP, or a third-party payer.
 Many responders elect to pursue private therapy services for this very reason.

 What if I’m not the only one suffering?

 These can include fear of their loved one not coming home at night, missing out on holidays and special occasions, and feelings of helplessness watching their loved one experience the negative effects of their job.
-It is also common in first responder families to face infidelity, substance abuse, domestic violence, and divorce.
+It is also common in first responder families to face infidelity, substance use, domestic violence, and divorce.
+Therefore, we offer support for spouses of first responders in Coral Springs and Fort Lauderdale.

-Bayview Therapy has a team of qualified counselors with specialty focuses including couples counseling or marriage therapy, counseling for addiction and mental health concerns, and family therapy for first responders with children and teens.
+Bayview Therapy has a team of qualified counselors with specialty focuses including couples counseling or marriage therapy, anxiety therapy, and family therapy for first responders with children and teens.
 We have the ability to support your entire family system so that you can focus on yourself and get back to being the best parent, partner, friend, and responder you can be.

 What can I expect from my first session?

-The first counseling session will be spent gathering information and building a trusting relationship with your therapist.
+The first counseling session will be spent gathering information and building a trusting relationship with your therapist for first responders.
 Forming a bond that allows for safety and confidence can take a bit longer with first responders due to the very nature of their jobs and the people and situations they encounter every day.
 These early sessions will allow for this process to take place at your own pace.

-How will I know when I am done with First Responder counseling?
+How will I know when I am done with counseling?

 The length of therapy services will depend on your needs and expectations.
 We want you to heal and get back to life as soon as possible too, but counseling is a marathon, not a sprint.
 Some can feel noticeable relief within the first couple of sessions, while other issues like compound and complex trauma may take a bit longer.

-The overall goal for all our first responders is symptom relief, improved resilience to future stressors and optimal physical, emotional, and mental health.
-Specifically, we want you to love your work again, to reconnect with your family, and to achieve balance in all the roles of your life.
+The overall goal for all our first responders is symptom relief, improved resilience to future stressors, and optimal physical, emotional, and mental health.
+Specifically, we want you to love your work again, reconnect with your family, and achieve balance in all the roles of your life.

 You sacrifice so much to do a job that most only dream of as little children.
 You deserve a life free of pain and suffering, and full of peace and contentment.

-Additional Counseling Services at Our Coral Springs & Fort Lauderdale Offices
+Additional Counseling Services at Our Coral Springs, Fort Lauderdale, & Plantation, FL Offices

 Our expert psychologists and counselors at Bayview Therapy specialize in different areas.
-We offer a wide range of counseling and psychological services to support our Fort Lauderdale, Boca Raton, Coral Springs, Coconut Creek, and Parkland communities.
+We offer a wide range of counseling and psychological services to support our Fort Lauderdale, Boca Raton, Plantation, Southwest Ranches, Davie, Weston, Coral Springs, Coconut Creek, and Parkland communities.

-We provide therapy and psychological evaluations for children, teens, and adults dealing with a wide variety of life's challenges across the lifespan.
-Some of our specialties include depression counseling; trauma therapy and EMDR therapy; teen counseling; child and family counseling; couples counseling or marriage therapy; and more.
-We also provide affirmative counseling for the LGBTQ+ community. and online counseling options using our secure HIPAA compliant platform.
+We provide therapy and psychological evaluations for children, teens, adults, couples, and families dealing with a wide variety of life's challenges across the lifespan.
+Some of our specialties include depression counseling; trauma therapy; First Responder counseling; teen counseling; child and family counseling; couples counseling or marriage therapy; psychiatric medication management; and more.